farant/catholic-3rd-millennium/README.md

 11.1.3.
 People leading the government cannot sustain sufficient personal relationships
         with the governed.
 11.1.4.
 If the government is too large geographically then lawmakers and law enforcers
-        begin to be too physically isolated from the consequences of their activities.
+        begin to be physically isolated from the consequences of their activities.
 11.2.
 Imperfections of structure lead to imperfections of governing.
 11.3.
 Imperfections of governing are intrinsically harmful.